IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-encoding-and-streaming.md

 ## Running an encoding Job

 Next we need to upload our video and run a Job using the Transform we created.
-To do this, add the following code:
+To do this, add the following code at the end of the file:

 ```csharp
 static async Task<MediaAssetResource> EncodeFileAsync(